pollfish/docs/terms/publisher.md

 (b) The Parties:

-(i) the legal person transferring the personal data, as listed in Annex I.A (hereinafter each ‘data exporter’), and
+(i) the legal person transferring the personal data, as listed in Annex I.A (hereinafter each &#8216;data exporter&#39;), and

-(ii) the entity/ies in a third country receiving the personal data from the data exporter, directly or indirectly via another entity also Party to these Clauses, as listed in Annex I.A (hereinafter each ‘data importer’)
+(ii) the entity/ies in a third country receiving the personal data from the data exporter, directly or indirectly via another entity also Party to these Clauses, as listed in Annex I.A (hereinafter each &#8216;data importer&#39;)

-have agreed to these standard contractual clauses (hereinafter: ‘Clauses’).
+have agreed to these standard contractual clauses (hereinafter: &#8216;Clauses&#39;).

 (c) These Clauses apply with respect to the transfer of personal data as specified in Annex I.B.